higgi13425/medicaldata/README.md

 Harrell](https://www.fharrell.com) from his website [here](https://hbiostat.org/data/).
-These datasets are currently only in the [dev version](https://github.com/higgi13425/medicaldata/) of the package on github.com, which should make it to CRAN in June 2022.
+These datasets are currently only in the [dev version](https://github.com/higgi13425/medicaldata/) of the package on github.com, which should make it to CRAN in June of 2022.

 ## How to Install and Use {medicaldata} Datasets